Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 Is swelling normal after a dog bite?

 Dog Puncture Wound HumanDog bites vary.
 The bigger and more ferocious the dog, the more severe the injuries can be.
-Even if the dog bite doesn’t completely break the skin, though, it’s normal for the skin to swell and bruise because even a tiny tissue injury can trigger inflammation.
+Even if the dog bite doesn’t completely break the skin, it’s normal for the skin to swell and bruise because even a tiny tissue injury can trigger inflammation.

 If the dog that bit you was someone else’s, know that its owner should cover the medical expenses for your injuries.